 We found several significant associations which were expected based on a priori knowledge of the neurological function of tracts running in specific spinal cord columns.
 Specifically, increased QSI-derived perpendicular diffusivity within the anterior and lateral columns, where the corticospinal tracts are located, independently predicted spasticity.
 Instability in the roll plane and diminished vibration sense were predicted by increased perpendicular diffusivity in the posterior columns, where afferent sensory tracts conveying vibration sense and proprioception run.
 It is interesting that this effect emerges with the feet wider apart, when the body is normally more stable.
 It has previously been suggested that the increased stability with increasing stance width, in part, arises from hip proprioceptors being increasingly able to signal lateral sway, because of the mechanical linkage between hips and ankles (Day et al., 1993), which may be degraded where there is posterior column pathology.
 When we examined the association between the imaging measures and postural stability, we found that higher ADCxy in the anterior column was associated with increased instability in the pitch plane, which implies that pitch plane abnormalities are predominantly linked to pathology of the tracts running in the anterior columns that mediate motor organisation or coordination.
 The coordination of joints is probably more demanding in the sagittal (pitch) plane, since there are more degrees of freedom due to independent action of leg joints.
 In contrast, in the frontal (roll) plane, the knees cannot contribute much to instability, while the ankle and hips are no longer independent (Day et al., 1993).

+For associations between imaging and clinical measures, we did not adjust for multiple comparisons since we were investigating a number of different hypotheses, and in such contexts correction can be inappropriate (Rothman, 1990; Perneger, 1998); nevertheless, as always there is a danger of spurious significant results, and p-values close to 0.05 should be interpreted with caution, and regarded as hypothesis-generating, to be examined in future studies.

 Limitations and future directions